Will AI Replace Pet Groomers? The Most AI-Proof Job You Never Considered

 Consider the physical reality: you are handling sharp scissors and clippers near the eyes, ears, and skin of an animal that cannot understand what you are doing and may react unpredictably.
 You need to maintain physical control of animals that range from three-pound Chihuahuas to hundred-pound Great Danes.
 You work with water, chemicals, and hair in an environment that changes every hour.

 Beyond the physical work, pet groomers serve as de facto health monitors.
 They are often the first to notice lumps, skin conditions, ear infections, dental problems, or parasites.
 Pet owners rely on their groomer's observations as an early warning system for health issues.
+Many a veterinary referral has started with a groomer saying "I felt something on her belly while I was bathing her."

 The Booming Pet Economy